Understanding the Visa Application Process

 Types of Visa Applications

-There are two categories of visas – non-immigrant and immigrant.
-The former refers to the fact that you do not become a country citizen, while the latter presents that you do.
+There are two categories of visas: non-immigrant and immigrant.
+The former refers to the fact that you do not become a citizen of the country, while the latter states that you do.
 Ultimately, the Immigration and Nationality Act (INA) grants up to 675,000 permanent immigrant visas annually.

 Four via sub-types apply worldwide, though requirements vary by country: